damianlewis/oc-sortablerelations-plugin/README.md

         form: $/acme/plugin/models/product/fields.yaml
 ```

 Lastly, two hidden input fields need to be added to the table rows.
-One for the parent model ID and the other to for the related model ID.
+One for the parent model ID and the other for the related model ID.
 This can be accomplished by using a column partial type.
 The input field for the parent model should include a `Lists-relationViewList-parent-id` id attribute with a value equal to the parent model ID.
 The input field for the related model should include a `Lists-relationViewList-related-id` id attribute with a value equal to the related model ID.

 Example partial file for the `title` column:
 ```html